 Whipped Shea Butter Recipe

-four 4 ounce jars of whipped shea butter.
+This recipe will make approximately four 4 ounce jars of whipped shea butter.

 Whipped Shea Butter

-- 8 ounces Shea Butter
+- 8 net wt. ounces Shea Butter

 - 1 Tbs.
 Jojoba

 - 1/2 tsp.
 Vitamin E Oil (preferably T-50 or T-80)